PioniaPHP-project/pionia-docs/content/docs/documentation/400_tutorial.md

 ![alt text](image-2.png)

-Database configurations in the `environment` should be done in any `.ini` files.
+Database configurations in the `environment` folder should be done in any `.ini` files.
-You can create a dedicated `database.ini` file or just use the existing `settings.ini`.
+You can create a dedicated `environment/database.ini` file or just use the existing `environment/settings.ini`.

 {{<callout note>}}
 But why do we have have to do this from `.ini` files?